-Finding the right dose and taking corticosteroids as prescribed can help reduce the risk of high cortisol levels.
+Finding the right dose and taking corticosteroids as prescribed may help reduce the risk of developing high cortisol levels.

-Steroid medications should never be stopped without gradual tapering.
+You should never stop steroid medications without gradual tapering or talking with a doctor first.
 Abruptly stopping can cause low levels of cortisol.
-This can cause low blood pressure and blood sugar, even coma and death.
+This can cause low blood pressure or blood sugar, coma, and death.

-If you’re experiencing symptoms that may be caused by high cortisol levels, your doctor may recommend the following tests:
+If you’re experiencing symptoms, a doctor may recommend the following tests:

 - Cortisol urine and blood tests.
 These tests measure the levels of cortisol in your blood and urine.
 The blood test uses a sample of blood drawn from your vein.
-A test called the 24-hours urinary free cortisol excretion test is used to check your urine.
-This entails collecting urine over a 24-hour period.
+The cortisol urine test is a 24-hours urinary-free cortisol excretion test that entails collecting urine over a 24-hour period.
 Blood and urine samples are then analyzed in a laboratory for cortisol levels.

 - Cortisol saliva test.
-This test is used to check for Cushing syndrome.
+This test checks for Cushing syndrome.
 A sample of saliva collected at night is analyzed to see if your cortisol levels are high.
 Cortisol levels rise and fall throughout the day and drop significantly at night in people without Cushing syndrome.
 High cortisol levels at night would indicate you may have Cushing syndrome.

 - Imaging tests.
-CT scans or an MRI may be used to obtain images of your pituitary gland and adrenal glands to check for tumors or other abnormalities.
+CT or MRI scans may be used to obtain images of your pituitary gland and adrenal glands to check for tumors or other abnormalities.

-Unmanaged high cortisol levels can have serious consequences on your health.
-Left untreated, high cortisol can increase your risk of serious health conditions, including:
+Poorly managed high cortisol levels can have serious consequences on your health.
+Left untreated, high cortisol can

 The following sections answer some frequently asked questions about high cortisol levels.